artalar/reatom/docs/src/content/docs/getting-started/learning.md

 ### Multiple contexts

-Contexts are used to glue up atoms and actions, track transactions and many more features.
-You can use same dependency trees in different contexts:
+Contexts connect atoms and actions, track transactions, and offer many more features.
+You can use the same dependency trees in different contexts.

 ```typescript
 import { createCtx, atom } from '@reatom/framework'